damiankorcz/Alternative-Checkboxes-Reference-Set/Research Vault/README.md

-# Research Vault

-This repository serves as a central place for all the research relevant to creating the Reference set.
+This repository serves as a central place for all the research relevant to creating the Reference Set CSS.
 It's intended to be used directly as an Obsidian Vault.
+Note that most of the Research work was done in October 2024 so some stats will be outdated.
+At the moment, there are no intention to keep this vault updated (besides [[08 Style Settings Toggle Review]] and [[09 @container Style Queries Toggle Review]]).
+It serves as a record for what information was used to create the Reference Set CSS.

 All themes and snippets that include Alternative Checkboxes are pre-installed for ease of testing.
 The following Community plugins are also included:
 - `Style Settings` - Required for some themes.
 - `Code Editor Shortcuts` - Easier multiline editing.